 1. Applicant Name LSS CHOICES for Victims of Domestic Violence 2.
 Project Name LSS CHOICES 2023 DV Joint TH-RRH 3.
 Project Rank on the Priority Listing 35 4.
 Unique Entity Identifier (UEI) C4M1CLE2SZ96 5.
-Amount Requested \$960,388 6.
+Amount Requested \$975,934 6.
 Rate of Housing Placement of DV Survivors-Percentage 100% 7.
 Rate of Housing Retention of DV Survivors-Percentage 89%

 4A-3b.1.
-Applicant Experience in Housing Placement and Retention for Applicants Requesting New PH- RRH and Joint TH and PH-RRH Component DV Bonus Projects.
-NOFO Section I.B.3.I.(1)(d)

-For the rate of housing placement and rate of housing retention of DV survivors reported in question 4B-3b., describe in the field below: 1. how the project applicant calculated both rates; 2. whether the rates accounts for exits to safe housing destinations; and the data source (e.g., comparable databases, other administrative data, external data source, HMIS for non-DV projects).
+RRH and Joint TH and PH-RRH Component DV Bonus Projects.
+NOFO Section I.B.3.I.(1)(d) , For the rate of housing placement and rate of housing retention of DV survivors reported in question 4B-3b., describe in the field below: 1. how the project applicant calculated both rates; 2. whether the rates accounts for exits to safe housing destinations; and 3. the data source (e.g., comparable databases, other administrative data, external data source, HMIS for non-DV projects).

 1) The LSS CHOICES Transitional Housing (TH) program targets immigrant families and families with four or more children, a very small sub-population of the total number of DV survivors who need housing services.
 In 2022, LSS CHOICES placed 9 households in its TH program and all 9 households experienced a successful exit from the TH program, a 100% success rate.
 Only 1 household (or 11%) returned to emergency shelter within a 90-day timeframe, for a housing retention rate of 89%.
 2) These rates account for exits to safe housing destinations with friends, family members or other safe housing options.
 3) The data source is the LSS CHOICES Social Solutions Apricot database, an HMIS-comparable database.